 Applications are accepted annually in February and the program starts in October.
 For questions about this program, email firstname.lastname@example.org.

 The Economic Scholars Program (ESP) is a free research conference for undergraduate students in economics that aims to build an environment where students can cultivate imaginative research and gain valuable experience presenting at a professional conference.
 The conference offers students the opportunity to share and gain feedback on high-quality undergraduate research in the form of a paper or poster presentation.

-Danny Dollar Academy is a free financial literacy program facilitated by the Federal Reserve Bank of Cleveland.
-The program promotes entrepreneurship, personal finance, civic responsibility, and smart financial decision-making to students in grades 3, 4, and 5.
+Danny Dollar Academy is a free financial literacy program facilitated by the Cleveland Fed.
+The program promotes entrepreneurship, personal finance, civic responsibility, and smart financial decision-making to students in the third through fifth grades.

 Danny Dollar is based on a financial literacy curriculum that accompanies the best-selling children’s book Danny Dollar Millionaire Extraordinaire: The Lemonade Escapade by Ty Allan Jackson.

-As part of the program, which runs November 2021 through April 2022, educators will:
+As part of the program, which runs November 2022 through May 2023, educators will

 Subscribe to receive information on our free educational resources, activities, games, programs, events, and professional development opportunities for educators and students in kindergarten through university.